piyushOP/SDE-Interview-Collections/Java/CoreJavaQuestions.md

 TreeMap is implemented based on red-black tree structure (implements SortedMap), and it is ordered / sorted by the key.
 Custom objects need to implement Comparable interface since sorting is done.

-LinkedHashMap preserves the insertion order
+LinkedHashMap preserves the insertion order.

 Hashtable is synchronized, in contrast to HashMap.
 It has an overhead for synchronization.
 This is the reason that HashMap should be used if the program is thread-safe.